 If you’ve got clips with this much range – go you!
-It can help the person who’s viewing submissions find what they need faster to have them labelled according to what they might be looking for.
+It can help the person who’s viewing submissions find what they need faster to have them labeled according to what they might be looking for.

 LEARN TO EDIT

-Learning to cut your footage together in a program like imovie is not necessarily a replacement for a professional editor.
+Learning to cut your footage together in a program like iMovie is not necessarily a replacement for a professional editor.
 However, when you need to cut a new version together to send to an interested agent, it’s nice to be able to whip it up yourself.

-There are plenty of tutorials about how to do edit on Youtube.
+There are plenty of tutorials about how to edit on Youtube.
 It’s highly worth a weekend of your time to learn this skill.
 Pinky promise.

 Need help learning how to do this and so much more.
 Download our toolkit to find all our favorite resources to learn #AllTheThings.